embodied-computation-group/Cardioception/docs/source/cite.md

 }
 ```

-If you are also using [Systole](https://systole-docs.github.io/) to interact with your PPG recording device (this is the default setting in cardioception), and/or to analyze physiological recordings, you might also cite the following reference:
+If you are also using [Systole](https://embodied-computation-group.github.io/systole/index.html) to interact with your PPG recording device (this is the default setting in cardioception), and/or to analyze physiological recordings, you might also cite the following reference:

-* Legrand et al., (2022).
+* Legrand N., Allen, M., (2022).
 Systole: A python package for cardiac signal synchrony and analysis.
 Journal of Open Source Software, 7(69), 3832, <https://doi.org/10.21105/joss.03832>

 *In BibTeX format:*